 While extremity adjustments can improve motion and performance, prevent dysfunction, and reduce pain, they can also treat common conditions many people suffer from.
 Some of these might include:

 - Flat Foot

 - Golfer’s elbow

 Restoring normal joint function is essential to restoring health.
 There is no need to take pain pills and other relief medicines every day.
-Dr. Josh Watkins, Dr. Aaron Pfaff, and Dr. Amber Trice can help your body to move the way it is meant to move, and feel the way it is meant to feel.
+Dr. Josh Watkins and Dr. Aaron Pfaff can help your body to move the way it is meant to move, and feel the way it is meant to feel.
 Treat the source of the problem, not the symptoms, and that is exactly what chiropractic care does.

 For a chiropractor in Savage, MN, contact Watkins Family Chiropractic today!